daveprowse/prom-live/labs/lab-01/lab-01.md

 The configuration file (prometheus.yml) is located within the same directory as the Prometheus executable.

 > Note: This is an easy way to run and learn about Prometheus but will not be feasible in a real-world situation.
 In the field you will want to run it in a Linux server or in a Docker container.

+### WSL

+I was able to get Prometheus install script to work in WSL using the Ubuntu 24.04 kernel.
+However, it would not work in the Debian kernel or other distros.

+That said, I don't recommend WSL for this webinar or for learning about Prometheus.

+*I strongly urge you to use a full VM in a real virtualization system such as VirtualBox or VMWare Workstation*

 ### Homebrew and Chocolatey